markdoc/docs/pages/docs/syntax.md

 # {% $markdoc.frontmatter.title %}

-Markdoc is a superset of Markdown, specifically the [CommonMark specification](https://commonmark.org/).
+Markdoc syntax is a superset of Markdown, specifically the [CommonMark specification](https://commonmark.org/).
 Markdoc adds a few extensions to the syntax, such as tags and annotations, which are described below.

 ## Nodes